King Biscuit Flower Hour Presents Kansas

 King Biscuit Flower Hour Presents Kansas is the third live album from American rock band Kansas, released in 1998 (see 1998 in music).
-In 2003, the album was re-titled and re-released as Greatest Hits Live (see below).
-It was also released in the DVD-Audio format as From the Front Row Live, but the 5.1 mix for this series was not of particularly high quality.
-The original performance included 2 tracks not included in this release: "Play the Game Tonight" and a cover of "Born to Be Wild."
+In the UK it was released as Live on the King Biscuit Flower Hour, and in 2003 it was re-released as Greatest Hits Live (see below).

+The album was recorded on February 14, 1989, at the Tower Theater in Philadelphia during their In the Spirit of Things tour and featured performances by Steve Walsh and Steve Morse.
+Two tracks from the original performance were omitted from the release: "Play the Game Tonight" and a cover of "Born to Be Wild."
 The liner notes include an extensive essay describing this era of the band and the circumstances surrounding the album and tour supporting it during which this show was recorded.

-Featuring performances by Steve Walsh and Steve Morse, the album was recorded on February 14, 1989 at the Tower Theater in Philadelphia, Pennsylvania during their In the Spirit of Things tour.

-In 2001, the same concert was released on the album Dust in the Wind by Disky Communications Europe, but with the tracks in a different order.
+The same recordings have subsequently appeared on releases with different track order.
+In 2001, the same concert was released on the album Dust in the Wind by Disky Communications Europe (see below).
+It was also released on DVD-Audio format as From the Front Row Live, in a series of unclear licensing status and which apparently contained stereo sources attempted upmixed to multi-channel.